Rules relevant to chapters 3 and 4.

 A foreign corporation is one that does not fit the definition of a domestic corporation.
 A domestic corporation is one that was created or organized in the United States or under the laws of the United States, any of its states, or the District of Columbia.

-- At all times during the tax year less than 25 percent in value of the corporation's stock is owned, directly or indirectly, by foreign persons, and
+- At all times during the tax year less than 25% in value of the corporation's stock is owned, directly or indirectly, by foreign persons, and

-- At least 20 percent of the corporation's gross income is derived from sources within Guam or the CNMI for the 3-year period ending with the close of the preceding tax year of the corporation (or the period the corporation has been in existence, if less).
+- At least 20% of the corporation's gross income is derived from sources within Guam or the CNMI for the 3-year period ending with the close of the preceding tax year of the corporation (or the period the corporation has been in existence, if less).

 Note: The provisions discussed below under U.S. Virgin Islands and American Samoa Corporations will apply to Guam or CNMI corporations when an implementing agreement is in effect between the United States and that possession.

-A corporation created or organized in, or under the laws of, the Virgin Islands or American Samoa is not considered a foreign corporation for the purposes of withholding tax for the tax year if:
+U.S. Virgin Islands and American Samoa corporations.
+A corporation created or organized in, or under the laws of, the U.S. Virgin Islands or American Samoa is not considered a foreign corporation for the purposes of withholding tax for the tax year if:

-- At all times during the tax year less than 25 percent in value of the corporation's stock is owned, directly or indirectly, by foreign persons.
+- At all times during the tax year less than 25% in value of the corporation's stock is owned, directly or indirectly, by foreign persons.

-- At least 65 percent of the corporation's gross income is effectively connected with the conduct of a trade or business in the Virgin Islands, American Samoa, Guam, the CNMI, or the United States for the 3-year period ending with the close of the tax year of the corporation (or the period the corporation or any predecessor has been in existence, if less), and
+- At least 65% of the corporation's gross income is effectively connected with the conduct of a trade or business in the U.S. Virgin Islands, American Samoa, Guam, the CNMI, or the United States for the 3-year period ending with the close of the tax year of the corporation (or the period the corporation or any predecessor has been in existence, if less), and

 A private foundation that was created or organized under the laws of a foreign country is a foreign private foundation.
-Gross investment income from sources within the United States paid to a qualified foreign private foundation is subject to NRA withholding of a 4 percent excise tax (unless exempted by a treaty) rather than the ordinary statutory 30 percent income tax.
+Gross investment income from sources within the United States paid to a qualified foreign private foundation is subject to withholding of a 4% rate (unless exempted by a treaty) rather than the ordinary statutory 30% rate.

-An organization may be exempt from income tax under section 501(a) of the Internal Revenue Code even if it was formed under foreign law.
-Generally, you do not have to withhold tax on payments of income to these foreign tax-exempt organizations unless the IRS has determined that they are foreign private foundations.
+An organization may be exempt from income tax under section 501(a) of the Internal Revenue Code and chapter 4 withholding tax even if it was formed under foreign law.
+In most cases, you do not have to withhold tax on payments of income to these foreign tax-exempt organizations unless the IRS has determined that they are foreign private foundations.
 As a general rule, such foreign tax-exempt organizations should file Form W-8EXP with the withholding agent in order to establish their status as a foreign tax-exempt organization.

-Payments to these organizations, however, must be reported on Form 1042-S, even though no tax is withheld.
+Payments to these organizations, however, must be reported on Form 1042-S if the payment is subject to chapter 3 withholding, even though no tax is withheld.

-You must withhold tax on the unrelated business income (as described in Publication 598, Tax on Unrelated Business Income of Exempt Organizations) of foreign tax-exempt organizations in the same way that you would withhold tax on similar income of nonexempt organizations.
+You must withhold tax on the unrelated business income (as described in Publication 598, Tax on Unrelated Business Income of Exempt Organizations) of foreign tax-exempt organizations in the same way that you would withhold tax on similar income of nonexempt organizations when the organization does not provide you a Form W-8ECI to certify that the income is effectively connected with a U.S. trade or business of the organization.

 Note: This page contains one or more references to the Internal Revenue Code (IRC), Treasury Regulations, court cases, or other official tax guidance.
 References to these legal authorities are included for the convenience of those who would like to read the technical reference material.
 To access the applicable IRC sections, Treasury Regulations, or other official tax guidance, visit the Tax Code, Regulations, and Official Guidance page.
 To access any Tax Court case opinions issued after September 24, 1995, visit the Opinions Search page of the United States Tax Court.